sitebay/docs/articles/platform/recording/_index.md

 How to Get Started

-Getting started with recordings on Site Bay is easy.
+Getting started with recordings on SiteBay is easy.
 Here's how:

-Sign Up: First things first, make sure you're signed up for Site Bay.
+Sign Up: First things first, make sure you're signed up for SiteBay.
 You'll need an account to access the recording feature.

-Enable Recording: Find the recording feature in your Site Bay dashboard.
+Enable Recording: Find the recording feature in your SiteBay dashboard.
 Turn it on with just a click.

 Start Watching: Once you've got some visitors on your site, you can start watching the recordings.
 Sit back, grab some popcorn, and see what your visitors are up to.